gopar/gopar.github.io/_posts/2020-10-10-book-review-dont-make-me-think.md

 ### Overall

-The book is under 200 pages and would recommend for anyone wanting to learn more about UI/UX, or just in general on how the structure of websites came to be.
+The book is under 200 pages and would *strongly* recommend it for anyone wanting to learn more about UI/UX, or just in general on how the structure of websites came to be.
+It's amazing that the things he goes through are pretty simple, but thats the point, simple is best.